NY State Liquor Licenses

 The SLA Enforcement Bureau investigates violations of the Alcoholic Beverage Control (ABC) Law.
 Per their protocols: in the absence of documented violations or complaints, licensees are assumed to be in good standing, and single-source quality of life complaints are generally insufficient to warrant action.
 However, if a pattern of unresolved community concerns exists, the Community Board may request adjustments to the operator’s license and/or operations.

-Members of the public who have complaints about an operator should first review NYC laws, then contact the business neighbor directly to request specific changes or participation in free City Mediation.
+Members of the public who have complaints about an operator should first review NYC laws, then contact the business neighbor directly to request specific changes.
 Please copy the District Office on correspondence: [email protected]

-If further action is required, residents may file complaints with the SLA, and/or file complaints with the City, and/or contact the District Office for assistance.
+If further action is required, the District Office will assist with mediation.
+Residents may also file complaints with the SLA, and/or file complaints with the City.